When I was a young mother, I wore a t-shirt with the words: “The

 understand that when children are part of a community, they have an interest in

-making that community function well, taking responsibility for their actions and
+making that community function well, taking responsibility for their actions, and

 contributing to the group.

-One of the stereotypes about life learning that results in feminist criticism
+One of the stereotypes about life learning (and home

 is that of too much togetherness – children who are home alone with mom all the